 This document is structured as follows.
 We first describe the main data flow for the decomposition step (shared by both use cases) and the composition step of use case 1 and use case 2, respectively (chapter 2).
 We then describe the core data structures (chapter 3) and the UIMA type system (chapter 4) we designed for the Transduction Layer.
 Chapter 5 contains interface definitions for all transduction layer modules: the interfaces for the core modules and the top level interfaces defined specifically for the industrial partners (WP7).
 This is followed by a chapter describing the implementation, including one or more implementations for each defined module (chapter 6).
-The document ends with a chapter on evaluation (chapter 7).
+The document ends with a chapter on evaluation results (chapter 7).

 Related Terminology